 In a 'blank slate' model of cognition, this kind of incorrect association must be learned, and then somehow replaced.
 This is the task of the categorical domain.

 In the hypercognitive model, the act of introspection creates a new symbol with an association to previous symbols.
-The process for this was introduced under 'feelings for color' in Hypercognition, Freud and Jung. that is, creating a new symbol not only represents a new object in this model, but also creates an unconscious association with prior emotional states.
+The process for this was introduced under 'feelings for color' in "Designing HAL (1): Hypercognition, Freud and Jung."
+In this model, creating a new symbol not only a new software 'object,' but also creates an unconscious association with prior emotional states.

 - Peer by Child: two symbols with the same child.